aerospike-community/avs-benchmark-ann/README.md

     (default: 500)

-\--idxdrop
+## --idxdrop

 If the Vector Index existence, it will be dropped.
 Otherwise, it is updated. (default: False)

-\--idxnowait
+## --idxnowait

 Waiting for index completion is disabled.
 The module will continue without waiting for the index records to be merged into the Aerospike DB (default: False)

+## --idxwaittimeout SECS

+The amount of time in seconds to wait for index completion.
+If the time is exceeded, the application will continue.
+If value less-than zero, wait Indefinitely.

-\-E EVT, --exhaustedevt EVT
+## -E EVT, --exhaustedevt EVT

 This determines how the Resource Exhausted event is handled.
 This event occurs with the Vector Server merge queue is filled and cannot process any additional population requests.

 “EVT” Values are:

--   -1 – All population events are stopped and will not resume until the index merger queue is cleared.
+-   \-1 – All population events are stopped and will not resume until the index merger queue is cleared.
 This is done by “waiting for index completion” to occur.
 Once the queue is cleared, the population will be restarted.
--  -2 -- Ignore the in-memory queue full error.
+-   \-2 -- Ignore the in-memory queue full error.
 These records will be written to storage and later, the index healer will pick them for indexing.
 -   0 -- Disable event handling (just re-throws the exception)
 -   \>= 1 – All population events are stopped, and the module will wait for “EVT” seconds.
 Once the interval is reached, the population will be restarted.

     (default: -1)

-\-m RECS, --maxrecs RECS
+## -m RECS, --maxrecs RECS

 Determines the maximum number of records to populated.
 A value of -1 (default) all records in the HDF dataset are populated.

 (default: -1)

-\-p port, --vectorport port
+## -p port, --vectorport port

 The Vector Server Port (default: 5000)

-\-a HOST, --host HOST
+## -a HOST, --host HOST

 The Vector Server’s IP Address or Host Name (default: localhost)

-\-A HOST:PORT [HOST:PORT ...], --hosts HOST:PORT [HOST:PORT ...]
+## -A HOST:PORT [HOST:PORT ...], --hosts HOST:PORT [HOST:PORT ...]

 A list of host and optional port.
 Each pair is separated by a space.
 Example: 'hosta:5000' or 'hostb' (default: [localhost:5000])

 If provided, each population request is distributed over the list of hosts.

 Note: if this is provided, “—host” and “—port” arguments are ignored.

-\-l, --vectorloadbalancer
+## -l, --vectorloadbalancer

 Use Vector's Load Balancer.